Travel Stage: After Billings, MT on our way to Yellowstone

 The Buffalo Bill Dam was built between 1905 and 1910 after several failed attempts by various construction and engineering con.
 It was one of the earliest projects of the newly created Bureau of Reclamation (of which we saw quite a few projects to “make the desert bloom”).
 Summer floods destroyed many flumes built to divert the river during construction and made construction during the summer nearly impossible.
 This meant working during the winter, when working conditions were harsh and caused multiple strikes.
 By some miracle the dam was completed, and at the time was the tallest dam in the world.

 Buffalo Bill Center of the West

-Cody is also home to the Buffalo Bill Center of the West, a beautiful center that has five museums and a research library featuring art and artifacts of the American West.
+Cody is also home to the Buffalo Bill Center of the West, a beautiful center with five museums and a research library featuring art and artifacts of the American West.
 We didn’t see all the exhibits, but we did attend a free public talk given by Dan Tyers, the Forest Service GYE Grizzly Bear Management Coordinator for the Interagency Grizzly Bear Study Team about the Grizzly Bear Management Program in the Greater Yellowstone Ecosystem.
-Find out more about the talk and Grizzly Bears!

 Rock Climbing “The Island”